AdobeDocs/commerce-contributor/src/pages/guides/maintainers/handbook.md

 The first thing we encourage a maintainer to check is if the contributor has signed the Adobe CLA.
 Without this signature, we cannot accept the contribution.
 If the Contributor has not signed the CLA, that check will be red.
 Add a comment to the pull request requesting the contributor to sign the CLA.

 Once the CLA has been signed, we can check the other builds.
 Those builds are run based on the contributors pull request and will let us know if the proposed changes are causing existing functionality to break or are not fully compliant with coding standards.
-If either the Magento Heath Index or Semantic Version Checker fail, the PR should be changed or the proposed changes will need approval by the Magento team.
+If either the Heath Index or Semantic Version Checker fail, the PR should be changed or the proposed changes will need approval by the Adobe team.
 More information can be found on our [Contributor Guide](../code-contributions/pull-request-tests).

 ![Check CLA and Builds](_images/builds-and-checks.png)